-There are loads of third-party image-editing software packages for Windows 10.
+There are loads of third party image-editing software packages for Windows 10.
 However, you might not need any for more basic editing.
 Instead, check out some of the tools already included in Windows 10.
-Paint has been the primary image-editing accessory in Windows for a while, but now Microsoft has also added a new Photos app to Win 10 that expands the platform’s editing tools.
+Paint has been the primary image-editing accessory in Windows since 1985 when Windows 1.0 premiered, all the way up to Windows 10, though there are no further plans to update it with the times.
+And now, Microsoft has also added a new Photos app to Windows 10 that expands the platform’s editing tools.

 Editing Images in Paint

 Paint can come in handy for resizing images.
-Open an image to edit by clicking the File tab and Open.
-Then click the Resize button on Home tab to open the window shown directly below.
+Open an image to edit by clicking the File tab and Open and select the image file you plan to edit.
+Then click the Resize button on the Home tab to open the window shown directly below.

 Click the Percentage radio button on that window.
 Then you can adjust the image’s dimensions in percentage terms.
 For example, to reduce the photo by 50%, enter ‘50’ into the Horizontal and Vertical text boxes and click OK.
 That will cut the picture down by half, and to double its dimensions you would enter ‘200’ in the Horizontal/Vertical boxes.

 Cropping is one of the most essential editing tools, and Paint includes a Crop option.
 With that you can cut out a selected area of the image.
 First, press the Select button on the Home tab and click Rectangular selection from the menu.
 Then you can drag a rectangle over an area of the image by holding the left mouse button, as shown in the snapshot directly below.